 He began his career in news while still in college, serving as a production assistant for NPR's All Things Considered and Morning Edition.
-In 1984, he became the first news director at WFCR in Amherst, Massachusetts, and WBUR in Boston, and was elected president of the Public Radio News Directors Association from 1985-1987.
+He was news director at WFCR in Amherst, Massachusetts, and WBUR in Boston, and was elected president of the Public Radio News Directors Association from 1985-1987.
 Then his promising career went downhill.

-From its humble beginnings on WBUR in 1987, Car Talk has grown to a public radio powerhouse.
-It is heard on more than 370 stations by an audience of more than 2 million people each week, making it one of public radio's most successful shows ever.
+From its humble beginnings on WBUR in 1987, Car Talk grew to a public radio powerhouse...a staple of weekend programming for over three decades, heard by millions of listeners on hundreds of stations, making it one of public radio's most successful shows ever.
 Repeats still air on many stations around the country, and are distributed every week via podcast.